-Police have a legal right to search you or your property only if:
+Police have the power to search a person or their property in Victoria only if:

-- they have reason to believe that you have a concealed weapon
+- the police have reason to believe that the person has a concealed weapon

-- you are in a declared ‘designated area’
+- the person is in a declared ‘designated area’

 - there is some other reason specified in the law.